Norange01/Portfolio/src/projects/RhythmGuard.md

 links: []
 linkTitles: []
 linkTypes: []
+description: "A Proof of Concept Capstone project consisting of a machine learning model on an ESP32 that detects and classifies arrhythmia instances from ECG and PPG signals."
 ---
-A Proof of Concept Capstone project consisting of a machine learning model on an ESP32 that detects and classifies arrhythmia instances from ECG and PPG signals.